 They knew this could be a problem.
 When we designed the layout, we tried to solve this.
 With checkbox buttons that look like playing cards and work great on any device.
 We also shortened some answers and made the visuals the main event.

-Visual language is universal and counts on bridging the language gap, solving the language problem with visual design, not technology.
-Thinking about which picture we should draw, in a game of pictionary, to make them guess the word.
+Visual language is universal and we are counting on it bridging the language gap.
+So solving the language problem with visual design, not technology.
+And a great trick we found to achieve this was thinking about which picture we should draw in a game of Pictionary to make them guess the word.

-Also creating little stories within one question, like that of the carrot growing up from seed to baby carrot to less popular but our favourite, the teenage carrot, to full-grown carrot.
+Also, we created little stories within one question, like that of the carrot growing up from a seed to a baby carrot, to the less popular but our favorite, the teenage carrot, to a full-grown carrot.

 We have also tried to make an attractive results page.
 At this stage, the language problem is solved in a natural way.
 With the second question in the questionnaire, we know the language the user knows in a very natural, almost invisible way.
 Due to the nature of the filtering system developed for this app and the international database, the filtered results are in their preferred language.
-Having chosen these languages themselves, they are most likely to know and understand this language(s).
-We have maintained the same trend of keeping text to a minimum and also providing smaller visual design cues, as the suggested tools should obviously be the focus here.
+Having chosen these languages themselves, they are most likely to know and understand these language(s).
+On the results page, we have maintained the same trend of keeping the text to a minimum and providing smaller visual design cues.
+The suggested tools should obviously be the focus here.

 So the app and tools it proposes are aimed at a younger audience, primary and secondary school students and their teachers.
-We are determined that Pixipop is for everyone.
-We know that younger people and parents love our little creatures, so we created a whole family pixipop inspired by food, mainly fruits and vegetables.
+Pixipop is for everyone, but we know that younger people and parents in particular love our little creatures.
+That’s why we created a whole family of Pixipop inspired by food, mainly fruits and vegetables.

-As we said, we design all our visuals ourselves.
-First, we created a digital prototype with sometimes rough 3D design renderings to pitch the ideas to the client.
+As we said, we designed all the visuals ourselves.
+First, we created digital prototypes with mostly rough 3D design renderings to pitch the ideas to the client.

 They loved it and approved the majority of designs at the first round, asking for only a few mostly contextual changes.
 It could have stopped there by just making some nicer renders.
 But no, we made it real.

-We like to make things real.
-For this project, for example, we used 3D printers to create models and then post-processed, primed, painted and photographed them.
+We love making things real.
+For this project, we used 3D printers to create models and then post-processed, primed, painted and photographed them.
 The final images are photos, not 3D renders!
-The process is time-consuming at first, but the results are worth it!
+The process was kind of time-consuming, but the results are absolutely worth it!